scockram/tmk_keyboard/keyboard/s60-x/README.md

 =======================
 DIY compact keyboard designed by VinnyCordeiro for Sentraq.
 Most of the keymaps are based on GH60 code.

+## WARNING!!!
+This firmware version is only for the original version of the S60-X, without LED support.
+If you want to customize your S60-X RGB, you'll need to use QMK firmware for that.
+As far as I know the code isn't still publicly available yet, I'll link it here when it does.

 ## Build
 Move to this directory then just run `make` like: